 The School District is invested in a broad range of capital assets, including land, site improvements, buildings, equipment, and vehicles.
-During fiscal year 2022, the School District's capital assets decreased by approximately \$8.47 million, mainly due to capital additions of approximately \$6 million during the year related to new vehicles, HVAC projections and other miscellaneous construction and renovation projects throughout the School District, offset by the annual depreciation.
+During fiscal year 2023, the School District's capital assets decreased by approximately \$9.83 million, mainly due to capital additions of approximately \$5 million during the year related to new vehicles, equipment, and other miscellaneous construction and renovation projects throughout the School District, offset by asset disposals and the annual depreciation.